-A reference to a speaker’s power handling is quite literally the amount of power, measured in watts that that speakers can handle.
+A reference to a speaker’s power handling is quite literally the amount of power, measured in watts that that speaker can handle.

-If you have a low powered stereo system won’t need speakers that can handle a lot of power.
-On the other hand, if you have a stereo system that employs one or more high-powered aftermarket amplifiers the amount of power your speakers can handle will be quite important.
+If you have a low-powered stereo system, you won’t need speakers that can handle a lot of power.
+On the other hand, if you have a stereo system that employs one or more high-powered aftermarket amplifiers, the amount of power your speakers can handle will be quite important.

 This is the measure of the level of sound a speaker can produce from the power available to it.

 Generally, a low-powered car stereo needs speakers with high sensitivity, and conversely, a high-powered stereo will sound best when matched with low-sensitivity speakers.